-WHAT IS A SECOND CHANCE EMPLOYER
+WHAT IS A SECOND CHANCE EMPLOYER?

 Nearly 80 million people walking around the USA possess a criminal record.
-With a job market that can be super competitive as-is, this will obviously creates significant challenges and hardships for the person who has been in contact with the criminal justice system.
+With a job market that can be super competitive as-is, this will obviously create significant challenges and hardships for the person who has been in contact with the criminal justice system.

 More and more, there are certain “Second Chance” companies that have stepped forward and adopted a policy that is “felon-friendly“, yet interestingly enough also taps into a massive source of talent that many businesses can benefit from.

-WHAT IS A SECOND CHANCE EMPLOYER
+WHAT IS A SECOND CHANCE EMPLOYER?

 Simply put, a Second Chance Employer is an employer or business that is considerate of any applicant with a criminal background.